 It’s the beginning of the holidays…I hope you are not saying that in a tone that sounds like an excuse.
 An excuse that means, Oh well.
 Everyone gains weight during the holidays.
 I will go on a diet for the New Year…after all… it’s the holidays.

-The holidays officially started with Halloween…the sugar feast.
-It is hard resisting all the delicious little mini chocolates in the festive holiday wrappings, and the orange and black sprinkled cupcakes at the office.
-Maybe you live in one of those neighborhoods that gets tons of kids dressed up in costumes begging, Trick-or-Treat!
-While that can be fun, resisting the urge to dip your own hand in the bowl can be a challenge!
+The holidays officially start with Halloween…the sugar feast.
+It is hard resisting all the delicious little mini chocolates in the festive holiday wrappings, or the orange and black sprinkled cupcakes at the office.
+Maybe you live in one of those neighborhoods that get tons of kids dressed up in costumes begging, Trick-or-Treat!
+While that can be SO fun, resisting the urge to dip your own hand in the bowl can be a challenge!

 Cheers to good times ahead!